Why It Works

 - 0.35 ounce instant yeast (10g; about 2 teaspoons)

 - 15 ounces lukewarm water (415g; about 1 3/4 cups)

 - 1 batch New York Style Pizza Sauce

-- 1 pound grated full-fat dry mozzarella cheese (about 4 cups), placed in freezer for at least 15 minutes
+- 1 pound grated full-fat dry mozzarella cheese (454g; about 4 cups), placed in freezer for at least 15 minutes

 Combine flour, sugar, salt, and yeast in bowl of food processor.
-Pulse 3 to 4 times until incorporated.
-Add olive oil and water.
+Pulse 3 to 4 times to incorporate.
+Add water and olive oil.
 Run food processor until mixture forms ball that rides around the bowl above the blade, about 15 seconds.
 Continue processing 15 seconds longer.

-1 hour before baking, adjust oven rack with pizza stone to middle position and preheat oven to 500°F. Turn single dough ball out onto lightly flour surface.
-Gently press out dough into rough 8-inch circle, leaving outer 1-inch higher than the rest.
-Gently stretch dough by draping over knuckles into a 12 to 14-inch circle about 1/4-inch thick.
+One hour before baking, adjust oven rack with pizza stone to middle position and preheat oven to 500°F (260°C).
+Turn single dough ball out onto lightly floured surface.
+Gently press out dough into rough 8-inch circle, leaving outer inch higher than the rest.
+Gently stretch dough by draping over knuckles to form a 12- to 14-inch circle about 1/4-inch thick.
 Transfer to pizza peel.

-Spread approximately 2/3 cup of sauce evenly over surface of crust, leaving 1/2 to 1-inch border along edge.
+Spread approximately 2/3 cup sauce evenly over surface of crust, leaving 1/2- to 1-inch border along edge.
 Evenly spread 1/3 of cheese over sauce.
-Slide pizza onto baking stone and bake until cheese is melted with some browned spots and crust is golden brown and puffed, 12 to 15 minutes total.
+Slide pizza onto baking stone and bake until cheese is melted with some browned spots and crust is golden brown and puffed, 12 to 15 minutes.
 Transfer to cutting board, slice, and serve immediately.
 Repeat with remaining two dough balls, remaining sauce, and remaining cheese.